Your cookie preferences

 • Preheat efficiency – if your air fryer offers this setting, use it to reduce the time larger, heavier items need before they reach the optimum temperature for cooking

-• How often you cook – obviously if you cook every night with your air fryer, it’ll use more energy than if you only use it once or twice a week; however, if you’re using your air fryer instead of your main oven, you’ll save energy every time you use it (see below)
+• How often you cook – if you cook every night with your air fryer, it’ll use more energy than if you only use it once or twice a week; however, if you’re using your air fryer instead of your main oven, you’ll save energy every time you use it (see below)

 • The amount you cook – you use less energy when cooking smaller meals, so an air fryer is significantly more efficient than your oven when cooking for one or two people.